 - Outline content that hits all three key needs: Take your top priorities and set deadlines for them.
 Look for topics that hit all three key needs: Fits your content pillars, are genuine needs of your readers, and have some traffic potential.

-My 6 best strategies for promoting content and driving traffic to your blog
+My 6 best strategies for promoting content and generating blog traffic

 Now here’s the million-dollar question…